Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-A Gaussian process is a collection of random variables, any finite collection of which follows a joint multivariate normal distribution \cite{Rasmussen2004GaussianLearning}:
+where $K(\boldsymbol{X},\boldsymbol{X})$ is a covariance matrix describing correlations between function values at different input points.
+A Gaussian process is a collection of random variables, any finite collection of which follows a joint multivariate normal distribution \cite{Rasmussen2004}:

-where $\mu$ and $K$ denote the mean and the covariance functions, respectively.
-The mean function is generally set to zero to avoid expensive computations.
+Where $\mu$ and $K$ denote the mean and the covariance functions, respectively, the mean function is generally set to zero to avoid expensive computations.
 The covariance function, also known as a kernel, contains hyperparameters such as length-scale, signal variance and noise variance.
 They regulate a priori correlation between arguments.
-Based on the kernel selection procedure, which is presented in the supplementary material - appendix B, the Matern kernel is selected as a covariance function \cite{Genton2000ClassesPerspective}.
+Based on the kernel selection procedure presented in the supplementary material - appendix B - the Matern kernel is selected as a covariance function \cite{Wilkie2021}.

-The hyperparameters are fine-tuned by optimising the log marginal likelihood function, which has the following form \cite{Rasmussen2004GaussianLearning}:
+The hyperparameters are fine-tuned by optimising the log marginal likelihood function, which has the following form \cite{Rasmussen2004}:

 Subsequently, the evaluations of new unobserved data points are predicted from the resulting posterior distribution.
-Initially, the prior hyperparameters of the GP model kernel are set to 1 and are optimised using limited-memory Broyden–Fletcher-Goldfarb–Shanno (L-BFGS) algorithm \cite{Moritz2016AAlgorithm}.
-GP regression model is implemented via GPy \cite{GPy}.
+Initially, the prior hyperparameters of the GP model kernel are set to 1 and are optimised using the limited-memory Broyden–Fletcher-Goldfarb–Shanno (L-BFGS) algorithm \cite{Tong2021}.
+GP regression model is implemented via Gaussian Process framework GPy \cite{GPy}.